astampoulis/makam/WIP.md

 - [x] webservice: query is only run when stateblocks were fine
 - [x] rename makam-codeblock to makam-webui
 - [x] npm package and deploy
-- [ ] fix cases where no elements exist, where no query element exists, etc.
-- [ ] styling fixes (maybe make the height etc. set everywhere?)
+- [x] makam-hidden and makam-noeval support
-- [ ] keyboard shortcut for eval and edit?
+- [ ] auto-hide testcases?
-- [ ] makam-hidden support
+- [ ] gutter indication of exitcode?
-- [ ] scroll to current line on eval (make this more robust)
+- [ ] scroll to current line on eval (make this more robust) and on reset
-- [ ] also same thing for reset
+- [ ] simplify webUI, it has gotten bad
 - [ ] actual web page using it
 - [ ] figure out how to download .md's in the same directory (or list out dependencies)
 - [ ] figure out whether we'll push or pull posts to make sure there's no regressions